1985 U.S. Figure Skating Championships: Pairs

 After her previous partner, Burt Lancon, turned professional, 1984 Olympian Jill Watson teamed with Peter Oppegard to take the pairs crown.
 They were followed in second place by siblings Natalie and Wayne Seybold.

 Watson and Oppegard would finish fourth in the 1985 World Championships.

-(incomplete standings)

 Ice dancing

 Judy Blumberg / Michael Seibert won their fifth consecutive national title and would go on to earn the bronze medal at the 1985 World Championships.